 2011, not rated

 Sky Full of Holes is likely to be Fountains of Wayne’s final album – tensions between Collingwood and Schlesinger made recording and touring the album difficult.
-Sky Full of Holes is reportedly it’s more acoustic than their previous albums.
+Sky Full of Holes is reportedly more acoustic than Fountains of Wayne’s previous records.

 Ten Best Fountains of Wayne Songs